CanWest Air: History

 Nor-Alta Aviation Leasing Inc. was formed in 2004 for the purpose of leasing aircraft to Little Red Air Service.
 These additional aircraft allowed LRAS to augment its air ambulance fleet and add executive charters to its list of services.
-In 2006 was acquired Slave Air, the two companies entered into a management agreement, and Nor-Alta Aviation Leasing purchased the assets of LRAS.
+In 2006, it acquired Slave Air, and the two companies entered into a management agreement, with Nor-Alta Aviation Leasing purchased the assets of LRAS.
 The new company became known as Nor-Alta Aviation, and was headed by a group of local entrepreneurs from the nearby community of La Crete.

 In the summer of 2010, Nor-Alta Aviation expanded its operations to Fort McMurray after the grounding of Air Mikisew.